-Causal Economics is a frontier branch of the super hot area of behavioral economics, which has produced recent Nobel Laureates like Richard Thaler and Daniel Kahneman.
-We believe that Causal Economics is a breakthrough idea that needs more mainstream attention to help us better solve economic, social, business and marketing issues.
+Causal Economics is a frontier branch of the exciting field of behavioral economics, which has produced recent Nobel Laureates like Richard Thaler and Daniel Kahneman.
+We believe that Causal Economics is a breakthrough approach that needs more mainstream attention to help us better solve economic, social and business issues.
 Current economic approaches are based on incomplete fundamentals that create confusion, frustration and poor policy.

 Our research has been published in peer reviewed academic journals and is available on Heliyon.com and ScienceDirect.com.
 It provides fresh theoretical and applied support for free markets, small government, personal choice and accountability.
-Causal Economics places central focus on the fundamental principle of putting cause and effect between cost and benefit at the center of all decisions.
+Causal Economics places central focus on the fundamental principle of causal coupling – freedom with accountability – putting cause and effect between cost and benefit at the center of all decisions.
 It allows us to model real life decisions that span multiple periods and involve deliberate up-front costs followed by uncertain future benefits – for example losing 25 pounds.
 Mainstream economic theories aren’t able to model these scenarios because they are generally structured around single-period, cost OR benefit outcomes.

 Join is in our journey to learn more.
 You can view our latest research at ScienceDirect.